codeplatoon-fullstack/installfest/MacOS/README.md

 ## Prerequisites

 - Make sure you have an Apple ID
-- Download XCode from the Mac App Store (this can take a very long time, and is large)
 - Ensure that you're running the most recent operating system.
 You can check your version by going to:

 ```